STEP: A Unified Spiking Transformer Evaluation Platform for Fair and Reproducible Benchmarking: Spiking Transformer Benchmark

 \subsection{Backend-Agnostic Integration}

-To maximize accessibility and reuse, the benchmark supports multiple backends including SpikingJelly~\cite{fang2023spikingjelly}, BrainCog~\cite{zeng2023braincog}, and BrainPy, among others.
-This backend-agnostic design ensures compatibility with different development environments and facilitates cross-framework reproducibility.
-Together, these components form a robust, extensible, and task-agnostic benchmarking framework.
-By supporting flexible model construction, diverse datasets, multi-task adaptation, and backend interoperability, our benchmark provides a solid foundation for future development and systematic evaluation of Spiking Transformer architectures.
+To enhance accessibility and reusability, our benchmark supports multiple backends such as SpikingJelly~\cite{fang2023spikingjelly}, BrainCog~\cite{zeng2023braincog}, and BrainPy.
+This backend-agnostic design ensures broad compatibility and enables cross-framework reproducibility.
+Overall, the framework is robust, extensible, and task-agnostic, offering a solid foundation for developing and evaluating Spiking Transformer architectures.